scottmsilver/wrike-cleanup/README.md

 ```

 When you first use it it will prompt you to login to Google and give it access to Google Drive.
-This will create a token.json file which caching credentials for subsequent runs.
+This will create a token.json file which caches credentials for subsequent runs.